 - An outer jacket

 Each of these components plays a specific role.
-Let's take a look at each in more detail:
+Let's take a look atwhat a coaxial cable is used for:

 - Center Conductor: At the heart of a coaxial cable is a center conductor.
 Typically constructed of either pure copper (in higher-end cables) or copper-coated steel or aluminum (in less-expensive cables), the center conductor is responsible for transmitting the cable's signal.
 As such, it must meet certain electrical properties (such as wire resistance).
 The rest of the cable construction is primarily designed to help the center conductor maintain its electrical integrity.